himynameisdave/loggit/README.md

 # loggit
-Minuscule node module for pretty console.loggin'
+Minuscule node module for loggin' things in a pretty & visible way.